SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/languages/cobol.md

 - Add your newly created jar into the `$SONARQUBE_HOME/extensions/plugins` directory
 - Restart the SonarQube server

-If you now look at the COBOL quality profiles, you will find the new coding rule (“Sample check”).
+If you now look at the COBOL Quality Profiles, you will find the new coding rule (“Sample check”).
 Don’t forget to activate it.
 Run an analysis of a COBOL project, and you will find that an issue was logged at line 5 on every file.

 ### Subscribing to a NodeType